-The museum was built in 1970 by the architect Paul Mylonas and opened to the public in 1978.
-It contains collections of finds from the sanctuary of Poseidon, the sanctuary of Palaimon, the Hellenistic settlement at Rachi, and from the excavations in the area of Isthmia and the ancient harbour of Cenchreai.
+The museum is a small construction built in 1970 by the architect Paul Mylonas and opened to the public in 1978.
+It is built next to the Archaeological site of the pan-Hellenic sanctuary of Poseidon, the entrance of which is through the museum building.

 THE ARCHAEOLOGICAL SITE

 THE TEMPLE OF POSEIDON

 Around the turn of the 8th to 7th century BC, it is apparent that a new period emerged in both Greek architectural and artistic history.
 Corinth was at the center of this with its development of new pottery design, settlement planning, military organization, and most significant, being the possible birthplace of monumental buildings and a new style of architecture known as the Doric order.
 The date of the Archaic (*) Temple of Poseidon construction in Isthmia is essential as it was established when monumental architecture began and when the transition from Iron Age architecture to Doric occurred.
 This was also the point where the Greek temple as a whole became a defined form.

 (*) Archaic Greece was the period in Greek history lasting from circa 800 BC to the second Persian invasion of Greece in 480 BC, following the Greek Dark Ages and succeeded by the Classical period.
 In the archaic period, Greeks settled across the Mediterranean and the Black Sea, as far as Marseille in the west and Trapezus (Trebizond) in the east.
 By the end of the archaic period, they were part of a trade network that spanned the Mediterranean.